Can a Canadian Purchase a Home in the United States?

 4. Property title and deed

-Ensuring that the property title and deed are clear is crucial when buying a house in the US.
-It's advisable to work with a qualified real estate attorney or a title company to conduct a title search and resolve any potential issues before completing the purchase.
+Ensuring the property title and deed are clear is one of the most important steps in the home-buying process.
+You should hire a qualified real estate attorney or a reputable title company to conduct a title search and confirm that there are no liens, claims, or other issues with the property.
+A clear title will protect you from potential legal disputes in the future.

 5. Financing and legal documentation